So, what are you doing about Covid-19?

 *If the person has an injury, or a disability that I don’t have proper training to work with.
 I would try to refer them to someone who can, if possible.

-*If the person arrives smelling like a subway train (at the end of the day) and doesn’t want to quickly shower up.
-Sorry, that’s a reschedule.
+*If the person arrives smelling like a subway train station (at the end of the day) and doesn’t want to quickly shower up.

-*If the person is being ‘generally unpleasant’ or looks/acts as if they are under the influence of drugs or alcohol.
+*If the person is being ‘generally unpleasant’, pushy or looks/acts as if they are under the influence of drugs or alcohol.

 So basically, please be ‘nice’, and take a shower before the massage.

-So, if you’re a legit MT, why do you support abolishing Sesta/Fosta?:
+So, if you’re a legit MT, why do you support abolishing Sesta/Fosta, and legislation like “Sisea”?:

-This is part of the current discourse for private MT’s in the US. (https://stopsesta.org) This legislation (Sesta/Fosta) has effectively made it next to impossible for local indie MTs to use inexpensive services like Craigslist to advertise.
-Lawmakers have lumped all MT’s with untrained male escorts that offer erotic services.
+(https://stopsesta.org) This legislation (Sesta/Fosta) has effectively made it next to impossible for local indie MTs to use inexpensive services like Craigslist to advertise.
+Lawmakers have lumped all MT’s with untrained male escorts that offer strictly erotic services and traffickers.

 So while the shenanigans of BackPage was a concern, what the government has done has effectively cut off the advertising and vetting ability of many legit MTs, as well as escorts and sex workers.
 And yes, they’re people too.
-And yes, they have a right to work.
-There are more serious areas of concern that government officials should be attending but aren’t.
-(I hope we all can agree on that point.)
+And yes, they have a right to work without fear of reprisal.

-All Fosta and Sesta does is drive sex traffickers deeper into the Dark Web.
+All Fosta and Sesta does is drive traffickers deeper into the Dark Web.

 So what’s left for us legit MT’s affected by this?
 To set up our own web sites and to advertise on sites like RentMasseur and PleaseMasseur, that are owned by companies outside of the US.